kunalmhatre/fussroll/README.md

 - Get notified about new updates from your friends
 - Block suspicious contacts
 - Maintain privacy
-- Minimal registration - Requires only phone number of user
+- Minimal registration - Requires only the phone number of user

 ## Screenshots
 #### Home